WeiStreamingRtc/WeiRtcWindowsNativeSampleAppPublic/README.md

-##
+## About this repo

-This is a demo app to demostrate windows native webrtc libs from WeiStreaming: WeiStreaming.WeiRtc.Native.lib.
+This is a sample app to demostrate windows native webrtc libs from WeiStreaming: WeiStreaming.WeiRtc.Native.lib.

 It can establish a webrtc call with Google AppRtc Android demo app.

-It can streaming from camera or desktop capture.
+It can streaming from camera or desktop capturer.

 It has a built-in simple signaling server using direct TCP.
-When started, it run as a TCP server listening in port: 8888.
+When started, it run as a TCP server listening at port 8888.

+### Structure of this repo

+1. libwebrtc folder: this is the place for all the WebRtc header files and binary: webrtc.lib.
+2. libweirtc folder: this is the place for all the windows native WeiRtc header files and binary: WeiStreaming.WeiRtc.Native.lib.
+3. android-weirtc-patch.patch: this is patch that need to apply to Android AppRTCDemo app, see instructions below.
+4. WeiRtcSampleApp: this is the place for the sample code to demonstrate the APIs of WeiRtc: WeiStreaming.WeiRtc.Native.lib.
 ## Requirement for running the sample App.

 1. Visual Studio 2019 Version 16.6.2 or later.